 A major part of the planned small satellite missions globally considers communications, encouraged by the business visions presented earlier.
-There are many initiatives aiming to launch communications satellites to LEO orbits including megaconstellation initiatives from the USA, Asia, and Europe.
+There are many initiatives aiming to launch communications satellites into LEO orbits including mega-constellation initiatives from the USA, Asia, and Europe.
 For example, Starlink is already by far the largest satellite constellation ever built with over 2000 satellites in orbit.

-A good state-of-the art analysis of the current situation is given in [85].
-Figure 8 shows that the number of satellites launched to LEO has exploded and most of the launches include small communications satellites with 100+ kg mass.
-One thousand SatCom satellites were launched during 2020 alone.
-These launches are related to building the mega-constellations.
-There are also a rapidly increasing number of nanosatellites with less than 10 kg mass in orbit.
+A good state-of-the art analysis of the current situation is given in [86].
+Figure 8 shows that the number of satellites launched into LEO has exploded and most of the launches include small communications satellites with 100+ kg mass.
+One thousand SatCom satellites were launched in 2020 alone.
+These launches are related to building megaconstellations.
+There is also a rapidly increasing number of